adi-dev-vikram/Python_for_security/README.md

 This repo contains python scripts for :

 * PySecureStore: Securely storing all passwords and access using trusted store.
-* Detect_ssh_Brute : Python script for detecting a potential SSH brute force attack using heurestics and flow analysis.
+* Detect_ssh_and_ftp_Brute : Python script for detecting a potential SSH brute force attack using heurestics and flow analysis.
 * Feature Selection for analysing traffic.

 To run PySecureStore :